-If you are a declared economics major, watch your email early each term for a department announcement offering you an opportunity to sign up to let graduate students and faculty in the Economics Department know that you are interested in working as a research assistant.
+If you are a declared economics major, watch your email early each term for a department bCourses announcement offering you an opportunity to sign up to let graduate students and faculty in the Economics Department know that you are interested in working as a research assistant.
 Whatever your current skill set, there may be an opportunity for you.
 Those students who have completed Econ 140/141 are in high demand, so be sure to take econometrics as soon as possible.
-Some projects are funded and can pay; most are available as independent study (Econ 199) credits.
+A very few projects are funded and can pay; most are available as independent study (Econ 199) credits.
 The database created from your applications is shared with faculty and graduate students who are looking for undergraduate students to assist in their research projects.
 Submission of the form to receive Econ 199 credits is due by Friday of the 3rd week of classes.

 Design Your Own Research

 Please note that these courses require a significant level of departmental approval.
 See links provided for important details.

 Independent Study Courses.
 Think about your own research, perhaps as an independent study.
 In such cases, a faculty mentor can help you stay focused and develop skills in asking and answering research questions.
 You can receive credit for your independent research by enrolling in one or more units of Econ 199.
 Courses vary from one to three units, depending on the extensiveness of the project, and are only offered on a Pass/Not Pass basis.
 During the regular academic year, forms are due the Friday of the 3rd week of classes.
 For additional details, visit the undergraduate advisors.